OGRECave/ogre/Docs/src/material-scripts.md

 Example: texture\_alias NormalMap

-Setting the texture alias name is useful if this material is to be inherited by other other materials and only the textures will be changed in the new material.(See [Texture Aliases](#Texture-Aliases)) Default: If a texture\_unit has a name then the texture\_alias defaults to the texture\_unit name.
+Setting the texture alias name is useful if this material is to be inherited by other other materials and only the textures will be changed in the new material.(See @ref Texture-Aliases) Default: If a texture\_unit has a name then the texture\_alias defaults to the texture\_unit name.

 <a name="texture"></a><a name="texture-1"></a>